-Heikin Ashi charts may not be as popular as bar charts and traditional candlesticks but for traders who use them, they don’t care how popular they are.
+Heikin Ashi charts may not be as popular as bar charts and traditional Japanese candlesticks but for traders who use them, they don’t care how popular they are.

 Charts generally calculate the high, low, open, and close which makes the main difference between (HA) Heikin Ashi and other charting types, being the plotting of the average price.
 Heikin Ashi literally means “average bar”.